learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Saving Your Results

 While you'll once again practice one-hot encoding as you would to preprocess data before fitting a model, saving such a reperesentation of the data will eat up additional disk space.
 After all, a categorical variable with 10 bins will be transformed to 10 seperate features when passed through `pd.get_dummies()`.
-As such, while further practice is worthwhile, save your DataFrame as is for now.
+As such, while further practice is worthwhile, save your DataFrame as-is for now.

 ```python